The Family Home – Asset Protection and Long Term Care | Curtis Parkinson

 Benefits

-• Survivor has income/interest from the home if required
+• The survivor can receive income/interest from the home if needed

-• Beneficiaries are secure and know that their interest in the house is protected – this can be important where there is a second marriage or disputes and avoids argument
+• Beneficiaries are secure knowing their interest in the house is protected—important in second marriages or disputes to avoid arguments

-• The trust can be undone by agreement of the Executors and Beneficiaries depending on how you set it up
+• The trust can be dissolved by agreement of the Executors and Beneficiaries, depending on its setup

 Disadvantages

-• Wills can be altered during life, unless they are stated to be mutually binding
+• Firstly, Wills can be altered during life unless they are mutually binding

 For more information on making a Will along with Trusts, Probate and Power of Attorney, or to arrange an appointment, contact our legal team.